SaadNasir92/PriceIntel-Intelligent-Home-Pricing-and-Market-Analysis/reports/housing-price-prediction-model-nextsteps-and-model-selection.md

    - By eliminating these models, we can concentrate our efforts on tuning and optimizing the best-performing model, which is Gradient Boosting.
    - This approach simplifies the pipeline and ensures that resources are focused where they are most impactful.

-## Reasons for Removing Other Scalers
+## Reasons for Removing Other Scalers ✅ Completed

 1. **Inconsistent Results:**
    - The other scalers (e.g., RobustScaler, StandardScaler) have shown inconsistent performance, particularly in the Neural Network model where the RobustScaler significantly underperformed.